Don’t Change Yourself, Change Your Business

 How freeing is that!?

-Now, I work with SO many nutritionists (and coaches, and other service providers who are feeling trapped in their self-made businesses) who are in the same boat – they thought they had their perfect career planned, but they soon realize that for one reason or another, they don’t totally align with what they were taught.
+Now, I work with SO many nutritionists (and coaches, and other service providers who are feeling trapped in their self-made businesses) in my Uncage Your Business program who are in the same boat – they thought they had their perfect career planned, but they soon realize that for one reason or another, they don’t totally align with what they were taught.
 They feel like they have to abandon ship, or start over.

 But really all they have to do is get super clear on what they DO believe about their chosen field/profession, and drop the rest.